First-order Greekρ

 Why Rho is usually ignored in India

-For weekly and monthly Nifty and Bank Nifty options — the vast majority of Indian F&O volume — the time to expiry is so short that a 1% rate change barely moves the premium.
+For short-dated Nifty and Bank Nifty options — the vast majority of Indian F&O volume — the time to expiry is so short that a 1% rate change barely moves the premium.
 Delta, Gamma, Theta and Vega dominate.
 Most retail traders can safely treat Rho as negligible for these contracts.

 When Rho starts to matter